curioswati-zz/curioswati.github.io/_posts/2014-12-23-to-the-mentor.markdown

 layout: post
 title:  "To the mentor..."
 date:   2014-12-23 12:30:00
-categories: mentor Ankit-kulkarni
+categories: mentors Ankit-kulkarni
-permalink: /:categories/:title/
+permalink: /mentors/ankit-kulkarni/
 ---
 <p style="text-align:justify;">Hello, I am Swati Jaiswal.
 A student at <a href="http://iips.edu.in">IIPS-DAVV</a>.
 Currently in 3rd year of integrated M.Tech (IT) and today I am going to present my first blog post on my own blog.</p>